MarceloCoelho1/cellos/README.md

 # cellos

-A minimalist study app with metrics
+A minimalist study desktop app with metrics